 Goals and outcomes

-• In primary production, we will create the conditions for halving the climate impact every ten years and climate neutrality by 2050.
-Through Lantmännen's Climate & Nature cultivation programme, criteria are gradually being introduced for reduced climate impact in the grain value chain.
-The savings in Climate & Nature amounted to 11,400 tonnes of carbon dioxide equivalents in 2024, and 45% compared to 2015.
+• In primary production, we aim to create the conditions for halving climate impact every ten years and achieving climate neutrality by 2050.
+Through Lantmännen’s cultivation program Climate & Nature, criteria for reduced climate impact in the grain value chain are gradually being introduced.
+The savings within Climate & Nature amounted to 14,000 tonnes of carbon dioxide equivalents in 2025, and 45% compared with 2015.

-• The goal for own production is to reduce climate impact by 50% by 2030, compared to the base year 2019.
-Climate emissions from own production decreased by 44% compared to 2019.
-The share of fossil-free for the entire Group decreased slightly to 84% in 2024.
+• The target for our own production is to reduce climate impact by 50% by 2030, compared with the base year 2019.
+Climate emissions from our own production decreased by 54% compared with 2019.
+This means the target has been achieved five years ahead of schedule.
+An interim goal is to reach fossil‑free production by 2050.
+In 2025, we reached 81%, which means we have taken significant steps in phasing out fossil‑based energy.